Senna-chan/WiimoteLib/README.md

 I have compiled a [list of applications](http://brianpeek.com/blog/pages/net-based-wiimote-applications.aspx) that are using the library.
 Feel free to [contact me](http://brianpeek.com/contact) with your creations so I can add them to the list.

+I(StarlightNL) am rewriting this to work with the UWP platform.
+In this repository are included the library and the amazing WiiPair program written by Richard L. Lynch  that can be found [here](https://www.richlynch.com/2009/11/18/permanently-pair-wiimotewii-balance-board/)

 ## Changes

 v1.7.0.0